 However, adding other crops to a canola-cereal rotation may increase the risk of herbicide carryover.
 For example, applying Odyssey to a pea crop ahead of canola is not recommended, and could increase the risk of imazethapyr damage to canola the following year.
 See table 1 for other examples.

-Rotation impacts on other factors
+Crop rotation impacts on other factors

 The following may not influence canola yield potential directly, but could increase or decrease costs required to achieve the same yields.